Online Fraud Prevention

 Be aware of any e-mail that asks you to log in to your account, verify your account, or provide any other identity information.
 Be wary no matter what reason is given, and no matter how convincing the e-mail may be.

 Follow these simple rules and you should be safe:

-If you get an e-mail that appears to be from your financial institution asking you to log in or for other information, immediately contact your member services group and report the incident.
+- If you get an e-mail that appears to be from your financial institution asking you to log in or for other information, immediately contact them and report the incident.
 Be prepared to forward a copy of the message to them for review if requested to do so.

 - If you or someone in your family mistakenly follows a link and provides sensitive information, immediately call your financial institution so they can monitor your account or change your account number.